Solange Slams Grammys After Adele’s Win Over Beyonce For Album Of The Year

 “I can’t possibly accept this award,” Adele said after recounting her past struggles with being a mother and how her winning the award makes her feel as if she has “come full circle.”

 “I’m very humbled and I’m very grateful and gracious.
-But my artist of my life is Beyoncé.
+But my artist of my life is Beyonce.
 And this album to me, the Lemonade album, is just so monumental.
-Beyoncé, it’s so monumental.
+Beyonce, it’s so monumental.
 And so well thought out, and so beautiful and soul-baring and we all got to see another side to you that you don’t always let us see.
 And we appreciate that.
 And all us artists here adore you.
-You are our light.”
+You are our light.

 “And the way that you make me and my friends feel, the way you make my black friends feel, is empowering.
 And you make them stand up for themselves.
 And I love you.
 I always have and I always will.
 Grammys, I appreciate it.
 The academy, I love you.
 My manager, my husband and my son.
 You’re the only reason I do it.
 Thank you so much.
 Thank you very much to everybody.”